 Regulations and Instructions

-- No changes in repertoire permitted past the deadline date on February 15, 2020.
+- No changes in repertoire permitted past the deadline date.

 - Submit a maximum of 35 minutes chosen from your required repertoire for the audition video.
 List of formats allowed on the Getacceptd site.
 The selections should present a representation of your playing.